 While it has its positive attributes, anxiety can also have harmful effects on your mental wellbeing.
 Panic attacks interfere with your daily activities and are hard to control.
 They involve persisted, intense, and repeated fears that are mostly blown out of proportion.
 Panic attacks can cause feelings of terror or fear in minutes.
 Some symptoms start during childhood and teenagehood and continue well into adulthood.

 How do you deal with such uncertainties?
 Pay attention as I outline foolproof ways of permanently treating anxiety.
-They are:
+The coping methods for anxiety are mentioned below:

 1. Cognitive Behavioral Therapy (CBT)